-Appendix A Certificate Management (Informative)
+Annex A Certificate Management (Informative)

-This Appendix describes a number of options for managing client and server certificates for devices using RIST Main Profile with DTLS encryption.
+This Annex describes several options for managing client and server certificates for devices using RIST Main Profile with DTLS encryption.

 A.1 Certificate Processing

 DTLS includes the option of supporting both server and client certificates for authentication.
 Processing of a certificate includes the following operations on the device that is checking the certificate: